Decision to Arbitrate Sample Clauses

 AutoNDA by SimpleDocs

 Decision to Arbitrate.
-Should a grievant, after receiving the answer to the grievance at Step 2 of the grievance procedure, still feel that the grievance has not been satisfactorily resolved, the grievant may, through the Labor Council representative, request that the grievance be heard before an arbitrator.
+Should a grievant, after receiving the answer to the grievance at Step 2 of the grievance procedure, still feel that the grievance has not been satisfactorily resolved, the grievant may, through his or her Labor Council representative, request that the grievance be heard before an arbitrator.
 The decision to arbitrate a grievance rests with the Union.
-If the Union decides to arbitrate the grievance, a written notice to arbitrate must be submitted to the Sheriff/designee within fourteen (14) days following the date the grievance was answered in Step 2 of the grievance procedure.
+If the union decides to arbitrate the grievance, a written notice to arbitrate must be submitted to the Sheriff/designee within fourteen (14) days following the date the grievance was answered in Step 2 of the grievance procedure.
 In the event the grievance is not referred to arbitration by the Labor Council within the time limits prescribed, the grievance shall be considered resolved based upon the second step reply.

 Related to Decision to Arbitrate